 While rental property can be a great income generator, and a very good business, it's essential to keep in mind that there are a few things you must do in order to insure that you won't become an easy target for "professional tenants" and those who are simply out to take advantage of you.
 After all, you are about to give someone the legal right to occupy a property that you own, and in so doing, you will be giving complete control of your property to someone that you probably do not know very well.

-If you have a great interest in owning rental property, but very little time to devote to learning the business, it’s best to retain an attorney that has a lot of experience with real estate and rental property laws.
-Each state has it’s own version of what is commonly known as “The Landlord – Tenant Law”.
+If you have a great interest in owning rental property, but very little time to devote to learning the business, it's best to retain a landlord attorney that has a lot of experience with real estate and rental property laws.
+Each state has it's own version of what is commonly known as "The Landlord - Tenant Law".
 This is a body of state and federal laws that govern the rights and responsibilities of landlords and tenants.
 Lacking knowledge of these laws can cause you to make mistakes that could end up costing you thousands of dollars, or make it darn near impossible for you to take back control of your own property from a bad tenant who knows these laws better than you do.